AWS Elemental White Papers

 Dieses White Paper stellt die These auf, dass den Video Service Anbietern am besten gedient ist, wenn die Unterstützung von HDR durch eine Software Implementierung, anstatt Hardware Implementierung erfolgt, angesichts der Unsicherheit der derzeitigen Situation im Hinblick auf eine Standardisierung.

 Partner White Papers

 Next Generation Video and Ultra HD TV

 4K UHD TV is one of the latest innovations to enhance the sound and image quality of the television viewing experience.
-Learn what industry leaders think of this innovation, the challenges in bringing it to market, and the role of HEVC in doing so in this Digital TV Europe survey sponsored by Elemental.
+Learn what industry leaders think of this innovation, the challenges in bringing it to market, and the role of HEVC in doing so in this Digital TV Europe survey sponsored by AWS Elemental.

 Breaking the CPU Barrier in Media Transcoding Performance

-EMC Isilon and Elemental provide best-in-class, massively scalable solutions for IPTV transcoding and on-demand content delivery for broadcast media workflows.
-The world’s top on-demand service providers rely on EMC Isilon scale out NAS and Elemental Server GPU-based video transcoding solutions to simplify and accelerate their workflows.
+EMC Isilon and AWS Elemental provide best-in-class, massively scalable solutions for IPTV transcoding and on-demand content delivery for broadcast media workflows.
+The world’s top on-demand service providers rely on EMC Isilon scale out NAS and AWS Elemental Server GPU-based video transcoding solutions to simplify and accelerate their workflows.